irinadel/Db2whc/flex_scaling.md

 <!--![View of the web console compute cores page](images/launch.png)-->

 You can use the sliding bars on the **Scale Instance** page to manage storage and compute for your {{site.data.keyword.dashdbshort_notm}} instance.
 You can scale your instance immediately or schedule a scaling operation to happen later.
-You can also scale your instance programmatically by using a [REST API](https://cloud.ibm.com/apidocs/db2-warehouse-on-cloud){: external}.
+You can also scale your instance programmatically by using the [REST API](https://ibm.biz/dashdb-api){: external}.

 <!--![View of the web console compute cores page](images/scale_instance.png)-->